Tokyo Itinerary How To Spend 3 Days in Tokyo, Japan by JetSettingFools.com

 Moat around The Imperial Palace in Tokyo, Japan

-Protected by moats and imposing stone walls, the palace is home to Japan’s Imperial Family.
-The site is off-limits to visitors except on January 2 and December 23, but the plaza in front of the palace is open to the public.
+Protected by moats and imposing stone walls, this grand palace is home to Japan’s Imperial Family.
+The site is off-limits to visitors except on January 2 and December 23, but the plaza in front is open to the public.

 Guard rides bike at The East Gardens of the Imperial Palace in Tokyo, Japan

-The Imperial Palace East Gardens are the previous site of the Edo Castle.
-All that remains is the base of the castle tower (which dates to 1638).
-A Japanese-style garden covers the grounds with many paths weaving through the park.
+The East Gardens are on the previous site of the Edo Castle.
+All that remains is the base of the tower (which dates to 1638).

 Hotel New Otani’s Garden